 - Natural hedging methods, such as aligning foreign currency inflows and outflows.

-- Software solutions for real-time tracking and automated hedging.
+- Software for real-time tracking and automated hedging.

 3 Types of FX Risk and How They Affect Your Business

-Foreign exchange (FX) risk can be broken down into three main categories: transaction risk, translation risk, and economic risk.
-Each one influences businesses differently, from daily cash flow to long-term market positioning.
-Let’s dive into what each type means and how it can impact your operations.
+FX risk splits into three categories: transaction risk, translation risk, and economic risk.
+Each affects businesses differently, from daily cash flow to long-term positioning.

 Transaction Risk

-Transaction risk is the most immediate concern for businesses dealing with international transactions.
-It arises during the time gap between agreeing to a cross-border deal and settling the payment.
-In that window, currency fluctuations can directly affect your profits and cash flow.
+Transaction risk is the immediate concern.
+It arises in the gap between agreeing a cross-border deal and settling the payment.
+In that window, currency movement affects your margin directly.

 Translation Risk

-Translation risk doesn’t affect cash flow directly but shows up in financial reporting.
-It happens when the financial results of foreign operations are converted into the home currency for consolidated statements.
+Translation risk does not touch cash flow.
+It shows up in financial reporting when foreign operations are converted into the home currency for consolidated statements.

 Economic Risk